 Stamped Schedule 1 and acceptance by states

-This stamped version is generally required by state agencies as official proof of compliance for registration and renewal purposes.
+This stamped version is generally required by state agencies as official proof of federal compliance for registration and renewal purposes.

 Correcting errors on Schedule 1